Knowledge Base Sections ▾

 |---|---|

-Check: ask the agent any question.
-If you get a response, everything is working; error 401 — check your key, 402 — account balance.
+Verification: select the created model and ask the agent any question.
+If the response arrives, everything is working; error 401 — check your key, 402 — account balance.
+If «Model request failed» appears on DeepSeek V4 Flash with Thought Level Max — set the Thought Level to High and retry the request.

 Price Comparison: Coding Plan, Z.ai API, OpenRouter, and Gonka

-How much does GLM inference cost on different channels (prices per 1M tokens; competitor prices fixed as of July 2026, JoinGonka price is pulled live to the page from the gateway API):
+How much GLM inference costs on various channels (prices per 1M tokens; competitor prices fixed as of July 2026, JoinGonka price is pulled live to the page from the API gateway):

 | Channel | Input, $/1M | Output, $/1M | Billing Model |